magnussimonsen/Luna5/README.md

 **2024-09-29**
 Added basic link support.
 Failed to get Ctrl+Click working—plain clicks still open the browser, which is irritating.
 Modifier‑click + tooltip postponed.

-Also added .button-row-flex-wrap-base-inline plus --active to wrap small pop‑up editor groups (like the link URL input) so they show a clear is-active-mode border without janking layout.

-Added sub classes for .button-row-flex-wrap-base with transparent 2px border for consistent height, so turning a child cluster on just swaps border color—no shift.
-Result: cleaner grouping, no wobble, easier to add future mini editors (color, math, etc.).
-Screenshots below where link button is toggled  on and off illustrate this.
+Added `.button-row-flex-wrap-base-inline` (with `--active`) to wrap small pop‑up editor groups (e.g. the link URL input) so they shrink to content and get a clear mode border without layout jank.
+Full‑width rows now use a transparent 2px border (`.button-row-flex-wrap-base--transparent-border`) so activating a cluster just swaps the border color—no shift.
+Cleaner grouping, no wobble, and a pattern we can reuse for future mini editors (color picker, math, etc.).
+Screenshots below show the link cluster toggled on and off.
 <p align="center">
   <img src="./src/development-screenshots/Luna5-2025-09-29-1.png" alt="" width="900" />
 </p>